k8ssandra/k8ssandra/docs/content/en/tasks/migrate/_index.md

 #k8ssandra-values.yaml
 #
 # Note this only demonstrates usage of the additionalSeeds property.
-# Refer to the chart documentation for other properties you may want
+# relrefer to the chart documentation for other properties you may want
 # to configure.
 cassandra:
   # The cluster name needs to match the cluster name in the original